Lecture Notes in Cosmology: Light-cone structure in the FLRW geometry

-The latter is exactly the same light-cone structure of Minkowski space.
-Indeed, Friedmann metric written in conformal time and for $K = 0$ is Minkowski metric multiplied by a conformal factor $a(\eta)$.
-See Fig.~\ref{Fig:lightcone-conftime}.
+The light-cone structure is the same as that of Minkowski space.
+Indeed, the Friedmann metric, written in conformal time and comoving distance, is formally equivalent to the Minkowski metric multiplied by a conformal factor $a(\eta)$.

-\subsubsection{Cosmic time-proper distance}
+\subsection{Cosmic time-proper distance}

-In order to find the light-cone structure for the FLRW metric \eqref{FRWmetpropdist} with $K = 0$, we need to solve the following equation:
+From Eq. \eqref{FRWmetpropdist} with $ds^2 = 0$, we need to solve the following equation:

 \hrulefill